mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 The Django permissions infrastructure should handle CRUD operations on `Database`, `DatabaseServerCredential`, `DatabaseServer`, and `UserDatabaseRoleMap` resources.
 Actually accessing a database wouldn't require the permissions infrastructure; we'd instead construct a connection string by joining the appropriate `database` to the other info found by looking up the `user, database` pair.
 For example, given a `(user, database)` pair like `(3, 8)`, we'd look up the appropriate row in the `UserDatabaseRoleMap` model to find the `role` (referencing `DatabaseServerCredential`).
 We also follow the foreign key to the `Database` to pick up the `db_name` and then the foreign key to `DatabaseServer` to pick up the `host` and `port`.

-We should eventually add functionality to store some details in a [`.pgpass`](https://www.postgresql.org/docs/current/libpq-pgpass.html) dotfile (though probably in a custom location). `psycopg` can inject the password automatically through these means.
+We should eventually add functionality to store some details in a [`.pgpass`](https://www.postgresql.org/docs/current/libpq-pgpass.html) dotfile (though probably in a custom location). `psycopg` can inject the password and/or other missing pieces automatically through these means.

 ## UIQuery